Scottish-Tech-Army/streetassist-exporter/docs/data.md

 | label                    | Identifier (such as question wording)  |          |
 | response                 | Response given | Data for output         |

+### Updates to Safety Culture based tables

+After the Safety Culture data is exported, the table data is modified, with the addition of various indices, and the removal of PII.

+## Base data tables and views

+Once we have the data from Safety Culture, we need to combine the items and inspections tables.

+### Inspection view

+The view `inspectionview` contains data about all inspections using the various "Service User Form" templates.
+It is created by joining the `inspections` and `inspection_items` fields, filtering on `template_id`, and then extracting appropriate fields (based largely on `item_id`) to extract all relevant information about an interaction.

+### Welfare Checks

+The view `welfarecheckview` contains data about all inspections using the "Welfare Check" template.
+It is created by joining the `inspections` and `inspection_items` fields, filtering on `template_id`, and then extracting appropriate fields to extract all relevant information about a welfare check.

+### Sign in view

+The views `signinview` and `signincount` are used to track volunteer signins.

+- The view `signinview` extracts the names of each volunteer who signed in on a given night, by selecting from `inspections` where the `template_id` matches the "Sign in" template.

+- The view `signincount` converts the sign in data into nightly counts.
+It also performs some useful calculations used later (converting number of volunteers into equivalent costs at different wage rates, and calculating number of hours worked based on 7 hours per shift).

+### Historic data

+Various sets of historic data (from before Safety Culture) are loaded from csv files into tables.

+- The table `historic_all_suf` contains historic data about all users of the SUF forms.

+- The table `historic_welfare_checks` contains historic welfare check data.

+- The table `places` is just directly used, but comes from CSV.

+## Parsing subfields into views for Power BI

+Various views are now created that extract data

+- The view `AllDigitalSUF` contains the contents of `inspectionview` appropriately filtered.
+This map is fairly straightforward, but not totally trivial.
+For examples, `inspectionview` contains the job outcome (extracted from a field in `inspection_items`) as `job_outcome`, and it is in this view that the outcome values are parsed.

+- The view `SummaryView` is a nightly summary.
+It combines data from `signincount` (to extract the number of volunteers each night) with data from `inspectionview`, and sums the data for all interactions over the night (for example, counting how many interactions had each type of outcome).

+## Creating Power BI tables

+The Power BI report uses a range of tables.
+These tables are constructed largely by combining historic CSV data with data extracted from Safety Culture.

+- The table `places` is just a set of known places uploaded from CSV.

+- The table `WelfareChecks` is a trivial copy of `welfarecheckview` to different column header names, combined with the contents of the uploaded `historic_welfare_checks` table.

+## Other tables

+*TODO: There are some other tables required by Power BI that do not exist in the Safety Culture data; to be provided.*

 ## Other tables

 ### Timing table